akikadigital/laravel-mpesa/README.md

 ## Function Responses

-All responses, except the token generation response, confirm to the responses documented on the daraja portal.
+All responses, except the token generation response, conform to the responses documented on the daraja portal.

 ## Usage